 Product

-Model Number \\\\
+Model Number

 Code Number or Date Code

-Serial Number\\\
+Serial Number

 Date Purchased

 Where Purchased

+Whonever you request replacement parts or information on this equipment, always supply the information you

 Whenever you request replacement parts or information on this equipment, always supply the information you have recorded above.
 The code number is especially important when identifying the correct replacement parts.